Piers Morgan Uncensored: Production

-Piers Morgan Uncensored airs from a purpose-built studio within the Ealing Broadcast Centre in Ealing, West London, a for-hire facility built in 2021 by Timeline Television Ltd. On 5 December 2022, Press Gazette reported that TalkTV were planning to move production of Piers Morgan Uncensored to The News Building at London Bridge, along with Jeremy Kyle Live, which is also produced at Ealing.
+Piers Morgan Uncensored first aired from a purpose-built studio within the Ealing Broadcast Centre in Ealing, West London, a for-hire facility built in 2021 by Timeline Television Ltd. In April 2023 Piers Morgan Uncensored moved to a new studio within The News Building at London Bridge, along with Jeremy Kyle Live, which had also been previously produced at Ealing.